cyrus-and/trace/README.md

 be loaded only when needed via the `-g` option.
 Most of the time the default group will be just enough hence there is a shortcut option `-d` that takes care of loading it.

+For a list of all the available metrics in the included group files use the `list` command.

 In case you need to write your own custom group file you can use the [default group][default] as a baseline.
 Of course you should avoid naming